Lip Lift Surgery

 It’s important to choose a board-certified plastic surgeon to ensure the best possible outcome and to minimize the risks associated with the procedure.

-Cost of a Lip Lift in Vancouver, BC
+Cost of a Lip Lift

 Generally, the total cost of the procedure can range from $2,000 to $7,000.
 This cost may include pre-operative examinations, the lip lift procedure itself, and post-operative care.
 The cost of anesthesia and any necessary medications may also be included.